PovilasPM/art-blog-concept/README.md

 # art-blog-design
 Design concept for a blog, focused on the subject of art.

-Any comments or advice related to:
+Any comments or advice related to: design choices, code structure, tools used, etc. are highly appreciated.
--design choices,
--code structure,
--tools used,
--etc.,
-are highly appreciated.